Three Spanish chimneys in different stages of construction at a Spanish home remodel in Santa Barbara CA

 When designing modern Spanish chimneys and remodels, I often recommend using traditional materials and techniques.
 They can be installed in a clean, minimalistic contemporary way.

-Techniques for Building Doghouse Style Spanish CHimneys in Santa Barbara, Ca
+Techniques for Building Doghouse Style Spanish Chimneys in Santa Barbara, Ca

 Scroll the rest of this page to see a wide variety of construction photos and the different building processes incorporated while building “Doghouse” Spanish chimneys.